vladimino/geo/Readme.md

 * “latitude”

 API can return more than one result so you need to handle and display that as well.

-## Questions & Answers

-* *Can I change the way options are passed to application?*
-    > **Itembase:** It is up to you, just mention this on notes.

-* *Could you please specify output format?
-May I use colorful console output?*
-    > **Itembase:** It is up to you, do your best.

-* *Am I allowed to use any cool 3rd-party libraries for this project?*
-    > **Itembase:** No, please use pure PHP, we want to see how you design the application.

-## Notes

-Well, if something returns to me with a comment "up to you", I always want to do everything maximal ideal and flexible.
-I guess it's called "perfectionism" :)

-So now you have pretty powerful command line tool with help, versioning, error handling, colorful output (in non-Windows environment), simple configuring for new geolocation providers and few available output formats (human readable console and ready for machine processing json).
-Some PHPUnit tests are also present (unfortunately, had not enough time to cover all the code).

-And yes, I've changed the way in which arguments should be passed to the application into Unix conventions-style followed in PHP community (see **Usage** section).

-The only thing which I did against the rules is requiring `symfony/yaml` via `composer.json`.
-The reason behind this is simple: I wanted to store provider's configurations in this simple and powerful format, but PHP does not have any built-in functions to work with YML.
-So when I was forced to choose between [PECL extension](https://pecl.php.net/package/yaml) and [Symfony Component](http://symfony.com/doc/current/components/yaml/introduction.html) for me it was the easy one decision.
-Especially if I anyway designed application structure with Packagist/Symfony Bundle suggested style and used Composer's functionality to autoload classes.

-I know there are some things that could be refactored (personally me don't like final GeoClient class as it brakes Separation of Concerns principle and should be split at least into 2 classes), somewhere chosen solutions definitely looks like overhead.
-But I decided to stop trying to find a silver bullet, and just let you look at the result of my 3 days work.
-It could be improved for sure in the next iterations, but I hope at least you've got an idea.

-Will wait for some criticism and/or (why not?) positive feedback.

 ## Requirements